anasdima/programming-projects/README.md

 ### Real time measurements

 A program that tries to detect as fast as possible a change in memory and measures the detection time.
 The program is multithreaded and it was developed as part of an Embedded Systems university course.
-In order to better organize the time measurements, bash test scripts were written.
+Also, in order to better organize the time measurements, bash test scripts were written.

+## MATLAB

+### Digital Image Processing

+Scripts that were written for two topics: 2D Convolution and Wiener Filters.
+Regarding the 2D convolution, four scripts were written: Two that perform a normal convolution, one that performs convolution with DFT coefficients and one self-thought solution that performs a very fast 2D convolution using indexes.
+Regarding Wiener Filters three scripts were written with the purpose of applying a filter type to a 2D image.
+All the scripts are showcased in demo scripts.

+### Pattern Recognition

+Scripts that were written to assist in Pattern Recognition process.
+The outliers scripts were used in synergy with a ruby-written preprocessor to remove outliers from the dataset using the KNN method.
+The Principal Component Analysis scripts were written to help with the dimensionality reduction problem.
+Lastly the evaluate script was written to evaluate the clustering results with the silhouette metric.

 ## C, C++ and Assembly assignments